yumcyaWiz/opengl-sandbox/README.md

 ### tangent-space

-Visualize basis of tangent space at each vertex.
+Visualize basis of tangent space at each vertex using geometry shader.

 ![](./img/tangent-space.jpg)